oracle-livelabs/apex/approvals-component/4-update-table-task.md

     **Note :Adding the new Participant entry implies that for each employee, the approver of the Expense is either the manager he/she reports to or his/her HR Manager.
 In this example, if Clara was applying for an expense, the task could be approved by either her manager Jane or her HR Manager Sophie.**

+## Task 3: Add Delegate, Request Info and Expire Events for an Expense Request
-8. We now essentially have a scenario where there can be more than one potential owner of an expense request task.
-This will help us to demonstrate the operations like Claim, Release, and Delegate that can be performed on tasks with more than 1(>1) potential owner(s).
+ We now essentially have a scenario where there can be more than one potential owner of an expense request task.
+This will help us to add operations like Claim, Release, and Delegate that can be performed on tasks with more than 1(>1) potential owner(s).

-    Under **Actions** Section: Click **Add Actions**
+1. Under **Actions** Section: Click **Add Actions**

-    - For Name - Enter **DELEGATE\_EXPENSE\_REQUEST**
+    - For Name: Enter **DELEGATE\_EXPENSE\_REQUEST**

-    - For Type - Select Execute Code
+    - For Type: Select Execute Code

-    - On Event - Select **Delegate**
+    - On Event: Select **Delegate**

-    - For Success Message - Enter **Request Delegated Successfully**
+    - For Success Message: Enter **Request Delegated Successfully**

     - For Code: Copy the code below and paste it into  the code editor: